JaredXwos/WordBlitz/README.md

 - Enable button backtracking <- JX working on this
 - Create a loading bar XAML
 - Allow for scoring system to be configured, Make a picker to allow users to choose the number of pts for words of specific lengths
-- implement score counter and check for bugs <- CY is working on this
+- implement score counter and check for bugs

 ### Bugs
-- Fix the swipe in android which broke by adding a label to be swiped over at the top and bottom
 - Implement queues for Config.Submit to prevent crash <- JX is almost done working on this
 - Fix analysis timing navigation loop

+### Minor Bugs
+- SwipeTap mode insta submits another letter at final location upon submission, is not intended <- CY working on this

 # How to get started
 1. Send me your Github username, then accept the request to collaborate